In Ireland, a same-sex marriage, a tax benefit and — wait — a twist

 The pair consulted a lawyer, who advised that there was no reason under the marriage-equality law that two heterosexual men or women could not marry.

 News of their intentions became public when Murphy called into a popular radio show last week about an unrelated matter.
-While he waiting to go on the air, he mentioned his marriage plans to a researcher.
+While he was waiting to go on the air, he mentioned his marriage plans to a researcher.
 She informed the show’s host, Joe Duffy, who asked Murphy about it on air.

 Reactions were overwhelming.
 “We have yet to get a single negative response to that story,” Duffy said.